neondatabase/website/content/docs/guides/neon-private-access.md

    After Neon authorizes your endpoint (please wait for confirmation from Neon), you need to enable private DNS lookup for the endpoint.

-   1. In AWS, select the VCP endpoint you created.
+   1. In AWS, select the VPC endpoint you created.
    1. Select **Modify private DNS name**.
    1. Select **Enable for this endpoint**.
    1. Save your changes.